MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     ![xcode name framework project](walkthrough-images/xcode-name-framework-project.png)

 1. Download the [Gigya framework](https://developers.gigya.com/display/GD/Swift+SDK) from the developer website and unpack it.
-At time of writing, the latest version is [Gigya Swift SDK 1.0.9](https://downloads.gigya.com/predownload?fileName=Swift-Core-framework-1.0.9.zip)
+At the time of writing, the latest version is [Gigya Swift SDK 1.0.11](https://downloads.gigya.com/predownload?fileName=Swift-Core-framework-1.0.11.zip)

 1. Select the **SwiftFrameworkProxy** from the project files explorer then select the General tab